 Yep!
 She certainly had!
-It was then that I realized that if I planned on being taken seriously—and be given the respect that I just knew I was entitled to as a health care consultant—[I’m rolling my eyes and doing that finger-down-the-throat-gagging-gesture], I was going to have to disown my humor.
+It was then that I had a major epiphany.
+It hit me like a ton of bricks that if I ever planned to be taken seriously and/or given the respect that I knew I was entitled to as a health care consultant [I’m rolling my eyes and doing that finger-down-the-throat-gagging-gesture], I was going to have to disown my humor.
 Or at least find a way to silence it during work hours.

 Hitting The Mute Button

 That’s not to say that I was 100% carefree during this time.
-No, I still had quite a battle on my hands.
+No, I still had quite a battle on my hands at times.
 I was forever having to slap that sassy little SNL skit writer inside me back into subjection so as not to blow my cover.
-But, even then, she was forever trying to rise up.
+She was forever trying to rise up.